Technical-Writer-SSR/Technical-writer-SSR/README.md

 * GitHub README Documentation
 * Markdown-based Technical Content

-With a background in **Embedded System Technology (M.E.)**, I can understand complex technical concepts and explain them in a clear, simple, and structured manner.
+With a background in **Embedded System Technology (Master's.)**, I can understand complex technical concepts and explain them in a clear, simple, and structured manner.

 ---